 Regardless of the nature of your case, we have an experienced attorney who will focus on your individual needs.
 Our team of attorneys works closely together, bringing each of their different fields of experience to bear in order to optimize our client care.

-Our Elmhurst child support attorneys have the skill and experience to put you in the best position to succeed in your case.
+Our Elmhurst child support attorneys have the skill and experience to put you in the best position to succeed in any child support case.
 We pride ourselves on our above and beyond approach to client care while still offering cost effective rates.
 Whether you need to create a new child support case or modify an existing child support plan, O'Flaherty law has Elmhurst attorneys ready to help you navigate the financial obstacles of child support laws.

 In this article, our Elmhurst child support lawyers explain how child support judgments may be modified.
 In order to modify a final judgment on child support, the party seeking to modify the order must show proof of "substantial change in circumstances."
 We explain what types of life changes for each parent and the child constitute a "substantial change of circumstances" as well as the process for obtaining a child support modification order from the domestic relations court.